gonutz/dxc/cmd/dxc/README.md

 Compile DirectX Shaders from Go
 ===============================

 `dxc` is a command line too to compiler DirectX shaders and effects.
 It uses the D3DCompiler_XX.dll DLLs that come with any Windows system.

 To install the tool, call

-	go get -u github.com/gonutz/dxc/cmd/dxc

-where the `-u` option will get the latest version from [the Github repository](https://github.com/gonutz/dxc).
+	go install github.com/gonutz/dxc/cmd/dxc@latest

+`dxc` takes its input from stdin and outputs the shader code to stdout.
+Errors go to stderr.

+Example:

+    dxc -WX -T vs_2_0 < vertex_shader.hlsl > vertex_shader_blob.bin

 ```
 Usage of dxc: